ianstormtaylor/react-values/docs/guide.md

 )
 ```

-Now people can listen for changes to the toggle:
+Now you can listen for changes to the toggle by passing in an `onChange` handler:

 ```js
 <Toggle onChange={value => ...} />
 ```

+---

 But if you want to share this component with others, they might ask you to be able to start the component in the "on" state instead of in the "off" state.